mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What is the diamond problem in inheritance?
 The diamond problem refers to the ambiguity that arises when two classes B and C inherit from a class A, and a class D inherits from both B and C. If there is a virtual method in A that is overridden by both B and C, but not overridden in D. If D calls that method, which version is called: B or C?

-C++ solves this problem by not allowing virtual classes
+C++ solves this problem with the `virtual` inheritance.
+Declaring a parent class as `virtual` ensures that it is only inherited once, even if that class is found multiple times in the inheritance tree.

 ### What differences does vectors and lists have?
 Which is better at what?
-Vectors store their elements in sequence in memory.
-To iterate through the vector, you just have to pass to the next position in the memory.

-A list does not store all its elements in sequence, they are scattered through the memory.
-To traverse the elements, the list stores, with each element, a pointer to the memory position of the next element.

-Vectors are faster when iterating over elements and when the number of inserts and deletes are not high.

-Lists are faster if you do not have to iterate the entire list and when you are constantly inserting and deleting elements.
+The main differences between both containers are:

+**Memory allocation**
+A vector allocates its elements in a contiguous block of memory, while lists use a linked list of nodes that do not need to be contiguous in memory.

+**Random access**
+Due to this form of allocation, vectors support random access to elements, as it knows the memory direction of the first element and the size of the element, it can calculate the memory direction of the element in any given position.

+Lists, on the other hand, do not support random access.
+To access a certain element, you have to iterate all the list up to that element.

+**Insertion and deletion**
+Insertion and deletion in a list is trivial, you just have to create or free the memory of the element and adjust the pointer of the neighboring nodes.

+However, these operations in a vector are much slower, as you have to move all the elements after the inserted or deleted position.
+Moreover, if the number of elements exceeds the vector's capacity, you have to allocate new memory and copy all the current elements to their new location.

+**Size**
+Vector elements are the size of the stored element, while list elements have  a bigger size due to having to store the extra pointers.
+The size will depend if it is a single or double linked list.
+In C++ it is a double linked list.

 ## C++
 ### What are smart pointers?
 Advantages and disadvantages?